Fence Cutting Wars: Causes of conflict

 By the 1880s, newcomers' livestock were beginning to overcrowd the herds of the larger cattlemen.
 The cattle kings began to fence off their lands to protect access to the rangelands and water, which infuriated many homesteaders.
 There were many cases when large ranch owners not only fenced the property over which they claimed ownership, but also property considered public land.
 Some homesteaders retaliated by cutting the barbed wire of the fenced areas to give their livestock access to these lands, prompting the fence-cutting wars.
 Fence cutters were usually small-scale stockmen or farmers who used the free range and resented its appropriation, but also resented the fact that their stock could get tangled in the fences, injuring or killing the animals.

-Fence Cutting Wars

-Scope of the Wars
+Scope

 The resulting Fence Cutting Wars were not confined to a particular area in the West, although some areas saw more intense clashes than others.
 According to historian Walter Prescott Webb, "Fence-cutter wars broke out in Texas, Wyoming, New Mexico – wherever men began to fence."
 Struggles had erupted in Texas as early as 1881, but spread to Colorado, Wyoming, and Montana in the later 1880s.
 For example, in Wyoming in 1883, a court ordered a big cattle company to stop fencing public lands and to remove the fences it had built around certain sections.
 Yet, by 1885, barbed wire had basically overrun the eastern parts of the Wyoming Territory, which meant that legal efforts to stop the fencing of the West were a losing battle.
 In other parts of the country, however, the Fence Cutting Wars raged on until the late 1880s and early 1890s.